Eco-Agriculture Conservation Volunteer Project in Costa Rica

 As Eco-Agriculture volunteers you will stay in San Jose on your first night and then take a bus to your placement location; this is included in the Program Fee (as is your return to the local team’s office in San Jose at the conclusion of the program).

-If you are travelling in Costa Rica prior to your program, you can meet the local team in San José on the Sunday before your program starts.
+If you are traveling in Costa Rica prior to your program, you can meet the local team in San José on the Sunday before your program starts.

 Volunteer schedule example